isw-kudos/kudos-docs/docs/boards/cp/index.md

 ### SSL / Network setup

-Kudos Boards in Connections Component Pack (CP) uses the existing CP infrastructure.
+Huddo Boards in Connections Component Pack (CP) uses the existing CP infrastructure.

 The UI and API each require a unique route: